artemstepanenko/Dekoter/README.md

 ## Collaboration

-Dear, friends, your help is more than welcome!
+Dear friends, your help is more than welcome!
 There're multiple ways to support the project.

-- Create an **issue**
+**Create an issue**

-if you've found a problem, or you know how to improve, or you have a question.
+if you find a problem, or you know how to improve, or you have a question.

-- Create a **pull request**
+**Create a pull request**

-if you've developed something important previously filed as an issue.
+if you develop something important (previously filed as an issue).

-- Send me an **email**
+**Send me an email**

 if you want to share your either positive or negative experience using the library and have a hard time expressing it in a form of issue.
 Or, maybe, you don't want to make it publicly available.

+I'm always happy to read an email from you.

 ## License